neoedmund/neoeedit/README.md

     ctrl-mouse scroll: zoom in/out
     ctrl-0: zoom reset

-    alt-f:list fonts, then ctrl-1 on it to change font
+    alt-f:list fonts, then ctrl-1 on it to set font

-    alt-j: script
+    alt-j: script to process on the text

     alt-c: switch between preset color modes, there are 3 now: White, Black, Blue.